-Self medication refers to selection and use of medicines by individuals to treat self recognized illness and symptoms.
+Self-medication refers to selection and use of medicines by individuals to treat self-recognized illness and symptoms1.
 It is widely practiced globally and often regarded as a part of self-care.
-Though, unlike the other elements of self-care, it acts as a double-edged sword with the ability to do good as well as exposure to hazards because it employs use of drugs.
-It is seemingly much easier, to circumvent the trouble of seeing a medical doctor and the cost involved by self medication, especially in financial and human resources constrained circumstances such as low and middle income countries.
-In most parts of the world, it is commonly practiced as over 50% of antibiotics are purchased without prescription.
-Exorbitant costs of health care services, poor accessibility to health facilities, unregulated distribution of drugs, and inequality in the spread of health care services provide fertile grounds for self medication.
-Self medications for whichever purpose poses a serious public health challenge worldwide and contribute immensely to development of deadly antimicrobial resistance irrespective of age bracket or gender.

-The magnitude of antibiotics self medication is higher with population in developing countries among the young and literates.^{6, 7} Use of antibiotics for self medication is considered not a responsible use of antibiotics.8 Antibiotics resistance which may arise from self medication currently potent one of the most pressing health issue globally.9 This is more common in developing countries, where antibiotics are freely purchased without prescription over the counter.10

-Reasons for antibiotics resistance are multifaceted which include human factors such as self medication.
-Socioeconomic status, life styles and easy accessibility to drugs have been shown to influence self medication.
-Widespread use of antibiotics in agriculture as growth promoters and prophylaxis in livestock has been implicated in promoting resistance.
-The consumption of antibiotics via these processes account for 63,000 to 240,000 tons of annual global use and through food chains resistance can be transmitted from animals to humans.

-In Nigeria antibiotics are purchased over the counter.16 It is however, unfortunately not without attendant dire consequences.
-These penalties include but not limited to masking symptoms of serious illness, fatal adverse drug reactions, wrong diagnosis, and susceptibility to addiction, risks of under or over dosage and poly pharmacy.2 This is more so, with emerging more worrisome-the antimicrobial resistance.
-This has started rearing its ugly head years ago.17 If left unchecked, it will take this generation back to pre antibiotics era of course with deadly outcome.
-This study therefore, aimed at assessing the prevalence of antibiotic self medication among paramedical students of Usmanu Danfodiyo Sokoto as future key players in healthcare delivery.
+Though, unlike the other elements of self-care, it acts as a doubleedged sword with the ability to do good as well as exposure to hazards because it employs use of drugs2.
+It is much easier, to circumvent the trouble of seeing a medical doctor and the cost involved by selfmedication, especially in financial and human resources constrained circumstances such as low and middle income countries.
+In most parts of the world, it is commonly practiced as over 50% of antibiotics are purchased without prescription3.
+Exorbitant costs of health care services, poor accessibility to health facilities, unregulated distribution of drugs, and inequality in the spread of health care services provide fertile grounds for self-medication^{4,5}.
+Self medications for whichever purpose poses a serious public health challenge worldwide and contribute immensely to development of deadly antimicrobial resistance irrespective of age or gender1.
+The magnitude of antibiotics self-medication is higher with population in developing countries among the young and literates^{6,7}.
+Use of antibiotics for self-medication is considered as a injudicious use of antibiotics8.
+Antibiotics resistance which may arise from self-medication currently poses one of the most important health issue globally9.
+This is more common in developing countries, where antibiotics are freely purchased over the counter without prescription10.
+Reasons for antibiotics resistance are multifaceted which include human factors such as self-medication11.
+Socioeconomic status, life styles and easy accessibility to drugs have been shown to influence self-medication12.
+Widespread use of antibiotics in agriculture as growth promoters and prophylaxis in livestock has been implicated in promoting resistance13.
+The consumption of antibiotics via these processes account for 63,000 to 240,000 tons of annual global use and through food chain, resistance can be transmitted from animals to humans^{14,15}.
+In Nigeria antibiotics are purchased over the counter16.
+It is however, unfortunately not without attendant dire consequences.
+These penalties include but not limited to masking symptoms of serious illness, fatal adverse drug reactions, wrong diagnosis, and susceptibility to addiction, risks of under or over dosage and poly pharmacy2.
+This is more so, with emerging more worrisome-the antimicrobial resistance.
+This has started rearing its ugly head years ago17.
+If left unchecked, it will take this generation back to pre antibiotics era of course with deadly outcome.
+This study therefore, aimed at assessing the prevalence of antibiotic self-medication among paramedical students of Usmanu Danfodiyo Sokoto as future key players in healthcare delivery.